 C: Take a look at the world chaos.
 Because people like you, paper-pushers and politicians, are too spineless to do what needs to be done so I made an alliance to put the power where it should be, and now you want to throw it away for the sake of democracy, whatever the hell that is?
-How predictably moronic. [takes out his Glock 17 and points it at M] But then, isn't that what 'M' stands for 'moron'? [squeezes trigger, realizes the gun is unloaded]
+How predictably moronic. [aims his Glock 17 at M] But then, isn't that what 'M' stands for 'moron'? [squeezes trigger, realizes the gun is unloaded]

 M: [opens fist to reveal he's emptied the magazine] And now we know what 'C' stands for 'careless'.

 - Shadow Archetype: He's revealed to be an Evil Counterpart of M as the viewer gets to know more about his rationale to shut down the 00-agent program in favor of the "Nine Eyes" surveillance program, which would give Blofeld unlimited backdoor access and destroy anybody who tries to meddle in his affairs, aside from further humiliating 007.